zijunxu0208/CCTV-News-Collector/README.md

-# CCTV News Collector (Codex Skill)
+# CCTV News Collector (Codex/Qoder Skill)

-Collect and filter CCTV News client "时讯24小时" items for tourism and daily-chemical industry monitoring.(Default)
+Collect and filter CCTV News client "时讯24小时" items for daily-chemical industry monitoring.(Default)

 This Codex skill opens the CCTV News 24-hour feed, refreshes it, loads a requested lookback window from the newest visible item, filters titles for industry relevance, reads only matched articles, and writes a compact HTML report.